Dockless Scooters Gain Popularity And Scorn Across The U.S.

 A survey of 7,000 people by the research firm Populous found that 3.6 percent of people reported using scooters in the relatively short time they've been available, which is a quicker adoption rate than competitors such as dockless bikes.
 Nearly 70 percent of people view dockless scooters positively, the report also found.

-"The adoption of these new services has been quite remarkable in terms of how quickly people have started using them, and in fact, overall adoption of new mobility services is accelerating," Populus CEO Regina Clewlow tells Here & Now's Peter O'Dowd.
+"The adoption of these new services has been quite remarkable in terms of how quickly people have started using them, and in fact, overall adoption of new mobility services is accelerating," Populous CEO Regina Clewlow tells Here & Now's Peter O'Dowd.

 Many of those surveyed view dockless scooters as a fun and easy way to get around the city, Clewlow says.
 According to the report, riders say dockless scooters complement public transportation and can replace short rides in a personal car, Uber or Lyft.
 They can also support a car-free lifestyle.